RecordsKeeper/multichain/docs/source/install.rst

 Install dependencies on your operating system.

 .. note::
-   You need to install apt-get or any other package manager to install the dependent libraries.
+   You need to install apt-get or other package manager to install the dependent libraries.

 .. code-block:: bash